PoCInnovation/Workshops/software/20.Serverless/README.md

 You don't allocate a specific server listening on the queries to your API.
 You just choose a cloud provider ([aws](https://aws.amazon.com/fr/), [scaleway](https://www.scaleway.com/en/), ...), and you give it your API's functions, one by one.
 They will be called **serverless functions**.
 You don't give the whole API to a server !
 You just give to the cloud provider your functions one by one.

-As a concequence, when a query is make to call the API, it will create a container on a server of the cloud provider, and run the funciton inside.
+As a concequence, when a query is made to call the API, it will create a container on a server of the cloud provider, and run the funciton inside.
 The benefits are the following:
 - The cloud provider create as much containers as queries, so you have a scalable API.
 - You pay for what you use.
 You pay for the numbers of containers created.